A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Nutrition: Fueling Your Nerves

-A balanced diet rich in anti-inflammatory foods can help reduce oxidative stress and support nerve health.
+A balanced avoiding trigger foods is a key natural remedy rich in anti-inflammatory foods can help reduce oxidative stress and support nerve health.
+For a deep dive into what to eat and avoid, see our neuropathy diet guide.
 Focus on incorporating:

 Colorful fruits and vegetables: These are rich in antioxidants and phytonutrients that protect nerve cells from damage.